Want to skip the waitlist? 🤫

 They come to social media, particularly LinkedIn for opinion perspective.
 It shouldn't be overly polarizing for the sake of being polarizing, but you should have an opinion that stands out.
 Having the courage to disagree and have your own opinion is one most commonly missed part of treating LinkedIn like its own channel, which is different from traditional channels, from white papers, blogs, and so forth.

-Do you have a favorite campaign that’s done content really well?
+Do you have a favorite campaign?

 The RB2B team, Adam Robinson, has been crushing LinkedIn lately.
 They’re publicizing numbers, specifics, and financials.
 They’re showcasing credibility by saying, “We hit 21 million ARR last month.”
 You’re bootstrapped, you have 20 million ARR; you bought credibility by sharing information.